blaaycub/blaaycub/README.md

 - 👋 Hi, I’m @blaaycub
 - 👀 I’m interested in Data Science and Analysis
 - 🌱 I’m currently learning Python on Codecademy
-- 💞️ I’m looking to collaborate on data science projects pertaining to short term rentals and property management.
+- 💞️ I’m looking to collaborate on data science projects pertaining to financial analysis, business forecasting, short term rentals and property management.
 - 📫 How to reach me - email: bdmullen11@gmail.com

 <!---